Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 ***Martina Arés***

-“You’re home early!”
+"You’re home early!"

-“Yup.”
+"Yup."

 Marty grinned.
 She was doing finances.
 She’d rather have been doing anything else, but Adam had a pathological inability to manage his expenses closely.
 He’d always relied on an accountant.
 Well, theirs had moved away, so for now it was her.

 Honestly, it was just attention to detail anyway.
 She was good at that.
 So, why go back?
 May as well save a few hundred bucks a year…

-“Feelin’ kinda blue-balled?” she asked over her shoulder as he wandered up behind her.
+"Feelin’ kinda blue-balled?" she asked over her shoulder as he wandered up behind her.

 She *absolutely* knew what he was and what he did.
-And frankly, she was happy for him to take on “easy” missions, even with the always-present danger.
+And frankly, she was happy for him to take on "easy" missions, even with the always-present danger.
 Meant he’d be coming home, even if he felt professionally short-changed.

 Adam snort-laughed and wrapped her up from behind to nibble her neck.
-“Not how I’d put it.
-Felt a bit like nuking an ant colony, though.”
+"Not how I’d put it.
+Felt a bit like nuking an ant colony, though."

-“All worked up, not enough exercise?”
+"All worked up, not enough exercise?"

-“You’re buildin’ up to tell me ‘ta take Lummox for a run,” he predicted, drily amused.
+"You’re buildin’ up to tell me ‘ta take Lummox for a run," he predicted, drily amused.

-Marty grinned “Yup.”
+Marty grinned "Yup."

-“You need a run too.”
+"You need a run too."

-“Yes, but my short little legs can’t keep up with you two.”
+"Yes, but my short little legs can’t keep up with you two."

-“Yan can manage!”
+"Yan can manage!"

-“He’s not your wife.”
+"He’s not your wife."

 Adam chuckled.
-“Yes, dear.”
+"Yes, dear."
 He nibbled her neck again.
-“Ooorr…”
+"Ooorr…"

-*“Later.”*
+*"Later."*

-“But still later, right?”
+"But still later, right?"

 Marty couldn’t pretend not to be amused.
 Boy was *never* not ready to perform.
 Still, she swatted his arm.
-“Sooner you exercise that dog, the sooner ‘later’ will be!”
+"Sooner you exercise that dog, the sooner ‘later’ will be!"

 His chuckle tickled her ear, then he nodded, straightened up and whistled sharply.
 There was a minor earthquake as Lummox dropped off the couch sensing Walk.
 Damn dog could lie around all day and not even work up the energy to do more than thump his tail a couple times when you came home, but the first hint of getting to tear around the park with a parachute attached to him and he did the Scooby-Doo running legs.